 Prior to joining Gibson Dunn in 2011, Mr. Little was a partner in the Dallas office of Vinson & Elkins.
 He previously served as a law clerk to The Honorable Patrick Higginbotham of the U.S. Court of Appeals for the Fifth Circuit.

-Mr. Little is Vice Chairman of the Mergers & Acquisitions Section of the Dallas Bar Association and is admitted to practice in Texas.
+Mr. Little is the 2014 Chairman of the Mergers & Acquisitions Section of the Dallas Bar Association and is admitted to practice in Texas.
 He is a frequent writer and speaker on corporate law matters.

-- Counsel to MidAmerican Energy Holdings Company in its agreement to acquire publicly-traded NV Energy, Inc. for $10 billion
+- Counsel to MidAmerican Energy Holdings Company in its acquisition of publicly-traded NV Energy, Inc. for $10 billion

 - Counsel to MetroPCS in its $32 billion dollar combination with T-Mobile